Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Dining in izakayas is very popular among both Japanese people and foreigners.
 Izakayas are traditional Japanese bars and are casual places where you go to drink and eat.
 They usually have huge menus, consisting of mostly Japanese food.
 Most items come in small portions, similar to tapas, that everyone shares.
 Many companies host their company dinners or after-work drinking sessions in izakayas, and it’s also a popular spot for groups of friends.

-Check out every Japanese food you should try, fusion dishes, types of ramen, ramen chains, yakitori and food and drinks at izakaya, fast food chains in Japan and healthy food in Japan!
+Check out every Japanese food you should try, fusion dishes, types of ramen, ramen chains, yakitori, fast food chains in Japan, and healthy food in Japan!

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!